craigdanj/todo-app/README.md

 ## Launching the client
 1. 'cd' into the client directory and run `yarn` or `npm install` to install the dependencies.
-2. Run `yarn start` to start the dvelopment server.
+2. Run `yarn start` to start the development server.